Intermittent Lecturer, RC Music Program

 About

-Naki received her Doctor of Musical Arts degree in Organ Performance (Sacred Music) and a master’s degree in Piano Performance from the University of Michigan, and a bachelor’s degree in Music from the University of Northern Iowa.
-During and after her studies, Naki received numerous scholarships and awards in piano performance, organ performance, and organ improvisation.
-She won the 2015 UM Life Science Orchestra Concerto Competition to perform Poulenc’s Organ Concerto at Hill Auditorium in 2016.
-As a virtuoso improviser, she also won the Robert Glasgow Award for Organ Improvisation Competition at the University of Michigan in 2012, and served as one of the judges for its 2019 competition.
-She was featured in an article series, “Women in Improvisation”, an interview by Dr. Pamela Ruiter-Feenstra in the December 2020 issue of American Guild of Organists magazine.
+Naki received her Doctor of Musical Arts degree in Organ (Sacred Music) and a master’s degree in Piano Performance from the University of Michigan, along with a bachelor’s degree in Music from the University of Northern Iowa.
+During and after her studies, Naki received numerous scholarships and awards in piano and organ performance.
+She won the 2015 UM Life Science Orchestra Concerto Competition, performing Poulenc’s Organ Concerto at Hill Auditorium in 2016.
+As a virtuoso improviser, she also won the Robert Glasgow Award for Organ Improvisation at the University of Michigan in 2012 and served as one of the judges for the competition in 2019.
+She was featured in an article series, “Women in Improvisation,” in the December 2020 issue of the American Guild of Organists magazine.